tderflinger/MMM-GConnect/README.md

 You can get the MapTiler API key by registering on the [MapTiler website](https://www.maptiler.com) and going to "API Keys" on the left menu.
 It is free for a certain amount of invokations per month.

+Note that in case you use the map feature and have a lot of activity, the `data` folder within MMM-GConnect might fill up with downloaded TCX and GeoJSON activity files.
+Consider purging that folder from time to time.

 ## Config Options
 | **Option**        | **Description** |
 | --- | --- |